RossBencina/Fractorp/docs/implementing-tutorial/04-default-behavior.cpp.md

 4. Default Initial Behavior
 ===========================

-In this episode we let actors define a `receive()` behavior that is automatically installed as the initial behavior.
+In this episode we let actors define a `receive()` method that is automatically installed as the initial behavior.
-It's a convenience feature intended to save keystrokes.
+It's not a big deal, just a convenience feature to save keystrokes and hopefully make our code clearer.
-We're aiming for actor definitions that look like the following:
+We're aiming to write actor definitions that look like this:

 ```c++
 struct BrieferActor : public ActorT<BrieferActor> {